 - becomes limp or unconscious

-In those cases, immediately start abdominal thrusts (also known as the Heimlich maneuver), the standard rescue procedure for choking, if you've been trained to do so.
+In these cases, if you've been trained, immediately start abdominal thrusts (also known as the Heimlich maneuver), the standard rescue procedure for choking.

 If you have kids, it's important to get trained in both cardiopulmonary resuscitation (CPR) and the technique of abdominal thrusts (the Heimlich maneuver).
-Even if you don't have kids, knowing how to perform these first-aid procedures will let you help if you're ever in a situation where someone is choking.
+Even if you don't have kids, knowing how to perform these first-aid procedures will let you help if someone is choking.

-The idea of abdominal thrusts is that a sudden burst of air forced upward through the trachea from the diaphragm will dislodge a foreign object and send it flying up into (or even out of) the mouth.
+When a person does abdominal thrusts, a sudden burst of air is forced upward through the trachea from the diaphragm and will dislodge a foreign object and send it flying up into (or even out of) the mouth.

 Though the technique is pretty simple, abdominal thrusts must be done with caution, especially on young children.
 They are safest when done by someone trained to do them.
 If done the wrong way, the choking person — especially a baby or child — could be hurt.
 There's a special version of abdominal thrusts just for infants that is designed to lower the risk of injury to their small bodies.